-Key business conduct risks in 2020
+Key business conduct risks in 2022

 The management of business conduct risk is a high priority for the Group and Company.
-Some of the key business conduct risks themes which were a focus in 2019 and will continue to be a focus in 2020 include:
+Some of the key business conduct risks themes which were a focus in 2021 and continued to be a focus in 2022 include:

-- Advice Risk the risk of providing inappropriate advice or not being able to demonstrate that advice was suitable at the time it was provided; - Complexity Management complex products and the wide range of products sold over time result in elevated conduct risk; and
+- Advice Risk the risk of providing inappropriate advice or not being able to demonstrate that advice was suitable at the time it was provided, and: - Complexity Management complex products and the wide range of products sold over time result in elevated conduct risk.

-Annual Report and Financial Statements for the year ended 31 December 2020
+Annual Report and Financial Statements for the year ended 31 December 2022